ADDICTION OVERVIEW

 • Non-substance addictions (behavioral addictions).

-Healthcare providers and the medical community now call substance addiction substance use disorder.
-The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) has concrete diagnostic criteria for substance use disorders.
+The medical community and healthcare providers now refer to substance addiction as substance use disorder (SUD).
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, outlines specific diagnostic criteria for these disorders.

-• Hypnotics, sedatives and anxiolytics (anti-anxiety drugs), such as sleeping pills, benzodiazepines and barbiturates.
+• Hypnotics, sedatives, and anxiolytics (e.g., sleeping pills, benzodiazepines, barbiturates)

-• Inhalants, such as paint thinners, aerosol sprays, gases and nitrites (poppers).
+• Inhalants (e.g., paint thinners, aerosol sprays, gases, nitrites or "poppers")

 NON-SUBSTANCE ADDICTIONS